13 Hawaii Bird Names and How to Pronounce Them

 The wedge-tailed shearwater, also known as สปuaสปu kani, is a common and large seabird that lives throughout Hawaii.
 They come to breed in March and stay until September, but human activities like having pets have harmed their breeding colonies on the Big Island.

-You may also like:ย Are There Seagulls in Hawaii?
+You may also like:ย 16 Species of Birds in Kauaiย (Pictures)

 The Hawaiian name of the wedge-tailed shearwater means โ€œcalling or moaning petrelโ€ because of its distinct wails and moans.
 The animal mates for life, lays one egg each season, and both parents care for the offspring.